 - Northernwestern University

 The master of engineering management is a dedicated group consisting of a variety of professional graduate programs.
 It is devoted to providing the right program for the right students.

-The MEM candidates need to go through a number of compulsory engineering management subjects related to professional engineering stream, they also need to select some major choice subjects from their own engineering stream as a part of postgraduate engineering studies.
+The Masters in Engineering Management candidates need to go through several compulsory engineering management subjects related to the professional engineering stream.
+In addition, they also need to select some major choice subjects from their engineering stream as a part of postgraduate engineering studies.
 One such topic is product management.

 - Accounting for Managers